-"I searched the internet to understand the Greek crisis...went on Forbes, Newsweek, Washington post... but your explanation was awesome to read.
-Congratulations on an awesome article."
-Leo Olivera.
+"I searched the internet to understand the Greek crisis...went on Forbes, Newsweek, Washington post... but your explanation was awesome to read" Leo Olivera.

 "Just read your article, "Did Fannie Mae/Freddie Mac cause the mortgage crisis?"
 Just fantastic!!
 Finally a succinct, understandable, and unbiased assessment.
 Thank YOU!!!"
 Don White, Coldwell Banker Residential

 "You did a fine job on the US economy in 2008 piece.
 It was most helpful to me.
 Thanks.
 With warm regards."
 Roger Weissinger-Baylon, Ph.D.Workshop Chairman and Co-Founder; Director, Center for Strategic Decision Research

 "You are brilliant and make these complex subjects so clear.
 I'm almost 70 and worked in government for 38 years and studied economics in college.
 I learn something new every time I read your articles on "The Balance."
 I enjoy the Hot Topics the most.
 I use some of your ideas in my Current events class.
 Thanks for educating an old guy who thought he knew it all."
 Mario Falisi, Professor.

 "There is so much uninformed 'noise' about the US and world economies and I so enjoy your common sense approach."
 Liam Naden, New Zealand Travel.